An employee handbook can be a manager’s best friend.

 Without a centralized document communicating policies and rules, employees can misinterpret what you expect of them.
 If they breach employee guidelines, it’s difficult to prove you delivered the rules in the first place.

-An employee handbook that clearly sets out what is expected of employees, and what they can expect from their employer removes the confusion from happening.
+An employee handbook that clearly sets out what is expected of part-time and full-time employees, and what they can expect from their employer, removes the confusion from happening.

 When difficulties arise, it is easy to refer back to the handbook and see who broke the company rules.
-The document can then serve for fair conflict resolution.
+The document can then serve for fair conflict resolution without conflicts of interest.

 3. Helps you treat all employees consistently